starknet-io/starknet.js/www/docs/guides/signature.md

 // connect your account, then
 const signature4 = await account.signMessage(typedDataValidate);
 ```
 On receiver side, you receive the json, the signature and the account address.
-To verify the message :
+To verify the message:

 ``` typescript
 const compiledAccount = json.parse(fs.readFileSync("./compiledContracts/Account_0_5_1.json").toString("ascii"));